Preparatory (Prep) Year

 Queensland Academies website.

 Special schools provide highly specialised and individualised programs to cater for students with intellectual disability and/or multiple disability.
-For information about special schools in the department, visit the
+Find out more about

 Hospital schools provide either classroom or ward-based specialised educational programs for students from Prep to Year 12.
 A student can be an admitted patient, a sibling of a patient or a child of a patient.
 Hospital school teaching staff, in liaison with medical staff, provide a warm, supportive and flexible educational environment for students during their hospital stay.